 -- The car's type (e.g. minivan, convertible, pickup truck)

 This information is optional, but can help potential buyers know more about your car and make an informed decision as to whether or not they are really interested in it.

 When you're done filling in the extra information, decide whether or not you want to allow inquiries not related to this specific posting, and then click Continue.

-The rest of the process is the same as it is from step 11 onwards in our How to Post on Craigslist tutorial: add images of what you're trying to sell, review your advertisement and make any necessary changes before submitting it for publication, and confirm your posting via email.
+The rest of the process is adding images of what you're trying to sell, reviewing your advertisement and make any necessary changes before submitting it for publication, and confirming your posting via email.

 From there, watch your email (or other specified contact channels) and see if any offers come in!